Moduli of hybrid curves I: Variations of canonical measures: Introduction

+A \emph{hybrid curve} $\hcurve^\hyb$ is a conformal equivalence class of layered metrized complexes.
+In other words, the edge length function $\ell$ is well defined only up to multiplying its restrictions $\ell\rest{\pi_j}$ to layers by positive real numbers.
+Imposing $\sum_{e\in \pi_j} \ell_e=1$ for each $j=1, \dots, r$ leads to a unique choice of $\ell$.
+The integer $r$ is called the \emph{rank} of $\hcurve^\hyb$.

-It might be helpful to remark that we can view each metrized complex $\mc$ as a hybrid curve $\hcurve^\hyb$ endowed with the \emph{trivial layering}.
-Here we mean the trivial ordered partition consisting of a unique element $\pi = (E)$.
-In this way, we see that hybrid curves provide an enrichment of the category of metrized curve complexes.
+Note that each metrized complex $\mc$ gives rise to a hybrid curve $\hcurve^\hyb$, namely the conformal equivalence class of $\mc$ endowed with the \emph{trivial layering} (the trivial ordered partition consisting of one element $\pi = (E)$).
+In particular, hybrid curves provide an enrichment of the category of metrized curve complexes (with normalized edges lengths).

-\subsection{Moduli space $\mg^\hyb_g$ of hybrid curves of genus $g$}
+\subsection{Moduli space $\mghyb{g}$ of hybrid curves of genus $g$}

-In order to give a meaning to Question~\ref{question:main}, we will construct the \emph{moduli space $\mg_g^\hyb$ of hybrid curves of genus $g$}, which provides a compactification of $\mg_g$ naturally lying over the Deligne-Mumford compactification $\mgbar_g$.
-In a sense, $\mg_g^\hyb$ provides a \emph{tropical refinement} of $\mgbar_g$ and allows to study problems involving both Archimedean and tropical non-Archimedean aspects of Riemann surfaces and their families.
-The precise meaning of this will be explained in our future work.
-The points in $\mg_g^\hyb$ correspond to \emph{hybrid limits of Riemann surfaces of genus $g$} and the topology reflects aspects which are both reminiscent of Euclidean and Zariski topologies in $\mgbar_g$.
-In some sense, in our construction we replace each point of $\mgbar_g$ corresponding to a non-smooth stable Riemann surface $S$ by infinitely many hybrid points corresponding to the hybrid curves with $S$ as their underlying stable Riemann surface.
-We refer to Section~\ref{sec:hybrid_moduli_space} for more information on the construction.
+In order to answer Question~\ref{question:main}, we will construct the \emph{moduli space $\mg_g^\hyb$ of hybrid curves of genus $g$} that provides a new compactification of $\mg_g$ naturally lying over the Deligne--Mumford compactification $\mggbar{g}$.
+One may view $\mg_g^\hyb$ as a \emph{higher rank tropical refinement} of $\mggbar{g}$, that allows to study problems involving both Archimedean and tropical non-Archimedean aspects of Riemann surfaces and their families.
+The precise meaning of this is subject to our work~\cite{AN-hybrid-green} and its forthcoming sequels (see Section~\ref{ss:FurtherWork}).

+The points in $\mg_g^\hyb$ correspond to \emph{hybrid limits of Riemann surfaces of genus $g$}.
+The topology reflects aspects which are reminiscent of both analytic and Zariski topologies in $\mggbar{g}$.
+Roughly speaking, our construction replaces each point of $\mggbar{g}$ representing a non-smooth stable Riemann surface $S$ by infinitely many hybrid points representing the hybrid curves with $S$ as their underlying stable Riemann surface.